Viniciuscardozo20/challenge-verifymy/README.md

 make up
 ```

-By default, the API runs on port `8082`, and the database on port `27017`.
+By default, the API runs on `localhost` and port `8082`, and the database on port `27017`.
 However, these variables can be changed in the `.env` file.

 ## User Routes